-The Target Fund may invest in financial derivative instruments that are traded OTC including, without limitation, total return swaps, contracts for difference or other financial derivative instruments with similar characteristics, in accordance with the conditions set out in the Target Fund Prospectus and the investment objective and policy of the Target Fund.
+The Target Fund may invest in financial derivative instruments that are traded OTC including, without limitation, total return swaps, contracts for difference or other financial derivative instruments with similar characteristics.
 Such OTC derivatives shall, to the extent capable of being held in custody, be safekept by the Depositary.